HL7/crmi-ig/input/pages/artifact-terminology-service.md

 4. **SHALL** support specifying expansion rules for the following $expand parameters
     1. **SHALL** support the activeOnly parameter
-    2. **SHALL** support the system-version parameter
+    2. **SHALL** support the default-system-version parameter (**MAY** appear as system-version for backwards-compatibility)
     3. **SHALL** support the check-system-version parameter
     4. **SHALL** support the force-system-version parameter
+    5. **SHALL** support the default-valueset-version parameter
+    6. **SHALL** support the check-valueset-version parameter
+    7. **SHALL** support the force-valueset-version parameter
-    5. **SHOULD** support the `includeDraft` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))
+    8. **SHOULD** support the `includeDraft` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))
-    6. **SHOULD** support other parameters
+    9. **SHOULD** support other parameters
-    7. **MAY** support the `expansion` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))

 5. Because this capability results in the potential for parameter values to be supplied in multiple places, the following rules apply:
-    1. If a parameter is specified as part of the $expand operation directly, it takes precedence
+    1. If a parameter is specified as part of the $expand or $validate-code operation directly, it takes precedence
-    2. If a ValueSet dependency is specified as part of the version manifest (and no version for the value set is specified in the artifact reference), the version has the same meaning as the `valueSetVersion` parameter to the $expand
+    2. If a `default-valueset-version` parameter is specified in the manifest parameters (and no version for the value set is specified in the artifact reference), the version has the same meaning as the `valueSetVersion` parameter to the $expand (in the case that value set is being expanded directly) or as the `default-valueset-version` parameter otherwise
-    3. If a CodeSystem dependency is specified as part of the version manifest (and no version for the code system is specified in the artifact reference), the version has the same meaning as the `system-version` parameter to the $expand
+    3. If a `default-system-version` parameter is specified in the manifest parameters (and no version for the code system is specified in the artifact reference), the version has the same meaning as the `system-version` parameter to the $expand
-    4. Version information specified in the expansion parameters takes precedence over version information specified as part of the version manifest (i.e. as a relatedArtifact dependency in the artifact collection library)

 6. **SHALL** support version manifest and release value set packaging: [Library/$package](OperationDefinition-crmi-package.html) operation
     1. **SHALL** support the url parameter